With the release of Build 22 of GP Power Tools for Microsoft Dynamics GP, there are lots of new features, so this article is getting updated.

 Once the window is open in Preview mode (“Preview:” will be shown in the window title), you will be able to use the window with limitations.
 Some functionality will be disabled while the window is in preview mode.
 For example: You can create and edit scripts but you cannot execute them.

-If you want to trial the feature with full functionality, please contact Mekorma (email@example.com) to organise a 30 day trial period of the relevant module.
+If you want to trial the feature with full functionality, please just activate a free 30 day trial from the Registration window by clicking the key icon on the individual module.

 Can I use GP Power Tools without registration in the sample company?

 GP Power Tools is a system based module which means that most of its functions are available regardless of which company you are logged into at the time.
 Because of this, it is not possible to just allow it to be registered when in the sample Fabrikam company.